Diocese of Rockford

-The Diocese of Rockford (Diœcesis Rockfordiensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the northern Illinois region of the United States.
-The prelate is a bishop serving as the pastor of the Mother Church, the Cathedral of Saint Peter in the City of Rockford.
-Pope Benedict XVI appointed David Malloy, as the ninth and current bishop on March 20, 2012.
-He was installed on May 14, 2012.
-A suffragan diocese of the Province of Chicago, the metropolitan bishop of Rockford is the Archbishop of Chicago.
+The Diocese of Rockford (Diœcesis Rockfordiensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in Northern Illinois in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Chicago.

+The mother church of the Diocese of Rockford is the Cathedral of Saint Peter in the City of Rockford.
+Pope Benedict XVI appointed David Malloy as the ninth and current bishop on March 20, 2012.

 Territory

 The Diocese of Rockford comprises the counties of Boone, Carroll, DeKalb, Jo Daviess, Kane, Lee, McHenry, Ogle, Stephenson, Whiteside and Winnebago.